c-biancone/cjbRISC/README.md

 2. Set ModelSim-Altera as the EDA tool simulation environment and make sure `cjbRISC_HMMIOP_v_tb.v` is set as the testbench to compile.

-3. To select the program to run, navigate to the <a href="https://github.com/c-biancone/cjbRISC/tree/main/programs">programs</a> directory and copy the desired program to <a href="https://github.com/c-biancone/cjbRISC/tree/main/cjbRISC_Quartus">cjbRISC_Quartus</a>.
+3. To select the program to run, navigate to the <a href="https://github.com/c-biancone/cjbRISC/tree/main/programs">programs</a> directory and copy the desired program to <a href="https://github.com/c-biancone/cjbRISC/tree/main/cjbRISC_Quartus/simulation/ModelSim">cjbRISC_Quartus/simulation/ModelSim</a>.
 Change `Line 86` in `cjb_PM_HMMIOP_v` to include the name of the correct program.
+     *  `cjb_PM_HMMIOP_P1` performs some random operations to test the functionality of all instructions.
+     *  `cjb_MUL_HMMIOP` simulates multiplication.
+     *  `cjb_PM_HMMIOP_P2-Hello_World` computes and prints out "Hello, World!" in ASCII code on the 8 LEDs of the FPGA board.

 4. To run only a simulation, set the top-level entity to `cjbRISC_HMMIOP_V.v` and run the Analysis and Synthesis.
 Once this is done, navigate to Tools > Run Simulation Tool > RTL Simulation.